ryzngard/MegaNZDotnet/docs/articles/faq.md

 ```

-- Use the methods <xref:CG.Web.MegaApiClient.MegaApiClient.Download*> / <xref:CG.Web.MegaApiClient.MegaApiClient.Upload*> with a custom stream implementation to retrieve progression
+- Use the methods <xref:CG.Web.MegaNZDotnet.MegaNZDotnet.Download*> / <xref:CG.Web.MegaNZDotnet.MegaNZDotnet.Upload*> with a custom stream implementation to retrieve progression

 ```csharp
 // Upload